Etiology and PathogenesisTop

 Diagnosis: Detection of the protozoa by histologic examination of intestinal mucosal biopsy specimens (preferably using electron microscopy); detection of spores in stool.

 7. Cystoisosporiasis: Infections in humans are caused by the protozoan C belli.
 The source of infection is water or food contaminated by oocysts.
-C belli multiplies in enterocytes of the small intestine, leading to destruction of the epithelium and the intestinal villi.
+C belli multiplies in enterocytes of the small intestine, leading to destruction of the epithelium and intestinal villi.
 Clinical features are similar to cryptosporidiosis.

 Diagnosis: Repeated microscopic examinations of stool for the presence of parasites (fecal smear, direct or stained with brilliant green).